phpMussel/phpMussel/_docs/readme.en.txt

    mail function).

  = REGEX =
-   Any form of regex understood and correctly processed by php should also be correctly understood and processed by phpMussel and its signatures.
+   Any form of regex understood and correctly processed by PHP should also be correctly understood and processed by phpMussel and its signatures.
 However, I'd suggest taking extreme caution when writing new regex based signatures, because, if you're not entirely sure what you're doing, there can be highly